shunjizhan/Notes/formatted/js-iterators.md

 # Iterators and Generators
+**These are some systematic knowledge/examples of JS iterators and generators**

 ## basic iterator concepts
 An `iterable` is a data structure that makes its elements accessible to the public by implementing a method whose key is `Symbol.iterator`.
 That method is a factory for iterators.
 That is, it will create `iterators`.
 An `iterator` is a pointer for traversing the elements of a data structure.
 ```js